 "Yes.
 Next time," Willow said bluntly, sliding off the bed.
 "Even if it embarrasses both of us.
 Now come over here so I can get those ears off," she said, pointing at the stool in front of her mirror.

 "Yes, ma'am," Buffy said, jumping up from the bed and giving her a Benny Hillish salute before sitting back down, facing away from the mirror.

-"Buffy?"
-Willow said softly.
-She'd spent ten agonizing minutes while her friend poked and prodded around her ears, causing the occasional spike of desire in the process.
+She'd spent ten agonizing minutes while Willow poked and prodded around her ears, causing the occasional spike of desire in the process.
 But they didn't feel any different.